jballas/441_work/HW-9/readme.md

 I also made attempts to have the dot pattern appear only in the border, like a repeating image, but this didn't work out.

 I tried to use the border-image-source to create a border image with my `<svg>`.
 However, it didn't work.
 The code is more designed to use an image file that you can slice and repeat.(7) I was trying to take one round image that you repeat over and over.
 Using a repeating background-image also did not work.
 So I had just left it as  50 images hardcoded and used `overflow: hidden` to hide the excess.
 It is not a good solution, but I'm at a loss at what else to try, so I'm going to leave it for now.

+Ultimately, I settled on creating a dot border as my plugin.
+It simple displays a row of dots.
+I was curious how I could change the color and size of the dots and spacing of my dots.
+You could do it with a class.
+Or its possible to add options to your plugin (8)

 ## References
 1) https://www.w3schools.com/jquery/ajax_getjson.asp